12 Questions You Should Be Asking If You Have Deliverability Issues

-To help you identify the recipients who complained, Internet service providers introduced a feedback loop service.
-Once you sign up for feedback loops, the ISP will send to you email messages that were reported as spam to your email account that you've set up specifically for feedback loops.
+To help you identify the recipients who complained, the mailbox providers introduced a feedback loop service.
+Once you sign up for feedback loops, the provider will send you email messages that were reported as spam to your email account that you’ve set up specifically for feedback loops.

-The information that you will receive is a copy of the message including the header and body of the message that the complaining subscriber received.
+The information that you will receive is a copy of the message, including the header and body, that the complaining subscriber received.
 Now, you can collect any information you want from this message.
-At the very minimum, you should extract the recipient's email address so that you can add it to the suppression list.
+At the very minimum, you should extract the recipient’s email address so that you can add it to the suppression list.

-The bad news is that sometimes mailbox providers reduct the recipient's email address from the message sent back, so you should find another way to identify the recipient based on the message.
+Sometimes mailbox providers remove the recipient’s email address from the message sent back, so you should find another way to identify the recipient.
 This can be done through tracking links in the body or subscriber identifiers in the header if they are put in place.

-If you have an account with Hotmail, it's a great idea to sign up for Microsoft's Smart Network Data Services (SNDS).
-SNDS will give you the information about the traffic originating from your IP address such as the volume of sent emails and complaint rates.
+If you have an account with Hotmail and send from a dedicated IP address, it’s a great idea to sign up for Microsoft’s Smart Network Data Services (SNDS).
+SNDS will give you information about the traffic originating from your IP address such as the volume of sent emails and complaint rates.
 The data is collected from the log files of the inbound Hotmail servers and other servers at Hotmail and Microsoft.

-The good idea is to set appropriate expectations regarding the content of your emails and sending frequency during the subscription process, and then meet those expectations.
+First of all, you should set appropriate expectations regarding the content of your emails and sending frequency during the subscription process and then meet those expectations.

-If you send too much, or if the content doesn't meet their expectations, your recipients are likely to mark the email as spam.
+If you send too many emails, or if the content doesn’t meet their expectations, your recipients are likely to mark the email as spam.

-Conversely, if you send so infrequently that your list goes "cold", they may forget that they subscribed for your emails and report them as spam.
+Conversely, if you send so infrequently that your list goes “cold”, they may forget that they subscribed to your emails and report them as spam as well.